Fairfield Yankees RFC: 40th Anniversary & Establishment of the Fairfield Yankees

-In 2015, the Yankees would celebrate their 40th Anniversary and commemorate with yet another merging, this time with the Fairfield Rugby Club, officially changing the name to the Fairfield Yankees and adding the blue stripe to the shield.
+In 2015, the Yankees would celebrate their 40th anniversary and commemorate with yet another merging, this time with the Fairfield Rugby Club, officially changing the name to the Fairfield Yankees and adding the blue stripe to the shield.
 With the merger, the Fairfield Yankees also became part of the Fairfield Rugby Club, introducing Youth Teams into the mix.

 The Yankees started their 2015 season with a large active player base with a wide array of ages.
 With such depth and so many strong players, the Fairfield Yankees were able to field a very competitive 15's team for their inaugural Fall Season.

 2016 Men's D3 National Champions

 Under the leadership of Head Coach David Lyme, and Coaches Richard "Patches" Leonard and Grant "Randy" Heller, the Yankees blazed to a 9–1 record in the Fall of 2015, winning the Empire GU NY conference, with 587 points for, and 101 points against.
 Fairfield fended off Brooklyn, North Jersey, and Rockaway to take home the Empire GU Title; the Yankees then faced MIT, in the NERFU-EGU crossover game, to advance to the quarterfinals, despite losing long-time scrum half & play-maker, Austin Ryan, to a season-ending injury early in the game.
 Hosted in Pittsburgh, the Yanks put away Rocky Gorge in the quarterfinals, and then the Bremer County Bucks in the semifinals, to go on to the National Championship game.
 At Infinity Park in Denver, Fairfield met a much bigger, undefeated, Euless Texans side.
-Thanks to an absolutely dominant scrum, structured defense, and brilliant runs by the backs (capped off with perfect 7 for 7 kicking by Karl "Rambo" Rempe), the Yankees came away with a hard-fought 41–33 victory; Captain Myles McQuone hoisted the Cup, and Captain Matthew Leonard hoisted the MVP trophy.
+Thanks to a dominant scrum, structured defense, and brilliant runs by the backs (capped off with perfect 7 for 7 kicking by Karl "Rambo" Rempe), the Yankees came away with a hard-fought 41–33 victory; Captain Myles McQuone hoisted the Cup, and Captain Matthew Leonard hoisted the MVP trophy.

 2017-18 Women's and Second Men's Teams

-In 2017, the Yankees community grew and the team formed a second Men's side as well as established the Fairfield Lady Yankees (FLY), with their first official seasons having started in the Spring of 2017, officially joining the Empire GU in the Fall of 2017.
-In the fall of 2018, the Women's team were moved up to D2 in the Empire GU, prepared to face a stronger level of competition.
+In 2017, the team formed a second Men's side and established the Fairfield Lady Yankees (FLY), with their first official seasons having started in 2017, officially joining the Empire GU in 2017.
+In 2018, the Women's team were moved up to D2 in the Empire GU, prepared to face a stronger level of competition.